 Below is information about the claimed gurus of Self-Realization Fellowship, and something more around them too, including a rather bizarre Guru Jesus.
-But first an alert.
-SRF cultists may feel disconcerted if they should read on.
-The reasons are not few.
+But first an alert: SRF cultists may feel disconcerted if they should read on.
+There are reasons -

 Lola Williamson's Findings

 Lola Williamson has devoted some space to Self-Realization Fellowship in her book Transcendent in America: Hindu-Inspired Meditation Movements as New Religion.
 (2010).
 Her book is descriptive along large lines, with a sound academic distance.

 She provides an overview of three emerging new religious movements.
 The hybrid movement is being formed by combining a little Hinduism with some accepted Western concepts and values.
 As a result of the decades' long process a hybrid form of religion sits.
 One may consider it a cult, or a result of corruption of the original teachings, or better - many options are there.
 And such a change away from the first leaders and their teachings and ideals is nothing new.
 In the early church the same thing happened in that Christianity changed the idea of how its founder was, forged his teachings, settled on other ways to live than what was the one option for early followers, and further.
 It did not stop there either, but diversified into denominations and sects also.
 Do we find similar trends in today's SRF and its spin-off groups, including hollow forgeries?
 We may study salient points and facts first, and then mull over them.